 I sorted by my favorite chefs, and then unsorted.

-Simple without being artificial, short ingredient list (some of which I already had in my kitchen), and oddly enough from Emeril, a chef whose recipes I don’t typically gravitate towards.
+It was simple without being artificial, had a short ingredient list (some of which I already had in my kitchen), and oddly enough it was from Emeril, a chef whose recipes I don’t typically gravitate towards.

 OK, so here’s my take on the recipe…

 I kept all the ratios and cooking times the same every time I made this recipe.

 There are, however, a few changes I made … none of which affected the integrity of the pie one bit.

 1. Use store bought pie crust.